gerbenzaagsma/gerbenzaagsma.github.io/_pages/talks.md

 ## 2016
 ---

-- [invited] Keynote lecture 'From "Chosen Fighters of the Jewish People" to Jewish Resistance Fighters: Jewish Volunteers, the International Brigades and the Spanish Civil War', conference [Jews and the Spanish Civil War (1936-1939)](http://www.polin.pl/pl/aktualnosci/2016/11/03/konferencja-zydzi-a-wojna-domowa-w-hiszpanii-1936-1939), Institute of History, Warsaw University, 17 November 2016.
+- Keynote lecture 'From "Chosen Fighters of the Jewish People" to Jewish Resistance Fighters: Jewish Volunteers, the International Brigades and the Spanish Civil War', conference [Jews and the Spanish Civil War (1936-1939)](http://www.polin.pl/pl/aktualnosci/2016/11/03/konferencja-zydzi-a-wojna-domowa-w-hiszpanii-1936-1939), Institute of History, Warsaw University, 17 November 2016.
 - 'Help, betrayal and the importance of networks – Jews in hiding in the Netherlands and the case of Anne Frank', Final Workshop _Reappraising the Anne Frank Diaries: Contexts and Receptions_, Basel, 8-10 September 2016.
 - 'Jewish responses to anti-Semitism in Paris and London in the late 1930s as European Jewish political history', Conference [Right-Wing Politics and the Rise of Antisemitism in Europe 1935-1941](http://www.hsozkult.de/event/id/termine-29842), Center for Holocaust Studies, Institut für Zeitgeschichte Munich, 18-20 February 2016.
 - Winter semester 2015-2016, BA seminar _Jewish responses to persecution and anti-Semitism in the 20th century_, Seminar für Neuere und Neueste Geschichte, Georg-August Universität Göttingen.